What was the greatest chart song of all time?

 positions 10 to 15 was used as a scaling factor.
 When the results are plotted against

-the years, as shown above, it shows that the factors don't introduce systematic
+the years, as shown above, it suggests that the factors don't introduce systematic

 bias for any one period.